DeFiPunk'd

 Family aggregation

 Protocols deployed as a family (Uniswap v2/v3/v4, Aave v2/v3, Morpho Blue/MetaMorpho, …) appear as a single expandable row on the landing table.
 The family summary takes the grade of the highest-TVL child for every slice — so a small outlier deployment doesn't drag a well-graded family down — and the maximum tier badge across children.
-Expanding the row reveals each child's individual pizza and tier.
+Expand the row to see each child's individual pizza and tier.

 DEFI@home — distributed assessment

-DeFiPunk'd does not run crawlers and does not hand-curate every protocol.
-The slice grades that aren't produced by the heuristics above are filled in by DEFI@home: a distributed, BOINC-style process where independent contributors run a pinned prompt through the LLM of their choice (Claude, ChatGPT, Gemini, …) and submit the JSON output as a pull request.
+DEFI@home is how every non-heuristic grade is earned: a distributed, BOINC-style process where independent contributors run a pinned prompt through the LLM of their choice (Claude, ChatGPT, Gemini, …) and submit the JSON output as a pull request.

 Each protocol page exposes an Audit a dimension yourself · DEFI@home section under the Risk analysis cards, with a Copy prompt button per slice plus an Audit all row that combines the five risk dimensions into one prompt.
 Submit run ↗ opens GitHub's new-file interface pre-pointed at data/submissions/<slug>/<slice>/ for one slice or data/submissions/<slug>/all/ for the combined JSON array.
-The prompt has the snapshot timestamp, prompt version, chains, GitHub repos, and audit links pinned in, so re-runs remain verifiable against a fixed evidence set.
+The prompt pins in the snapshot timestamp, prompt version, chains, GitHub repos, and audit links, so every re-run is verifiable against the same fixed evidence set.

-Determinism comes from consensus across independent re-runs, not from any single LLM output.
-A quorum bot merges an assessment into data/assessments/ once at least 3 contributors using different models agree on grade and overlapping evidence; disagreements are surfaced on a per-slug aggregation issue.
-A scheduled GitHub Action also runs the prompts via the Anthropic API as a "third voice" so coverage doesn't depend on volunteer traffic alone.
+A grade's authority comes from consensus across independent re-runs, not from any single LLM output.
+A quorum bot merges an assessment into data/assessments/ once at least 3 contributors using different models agree on grade and overlapping evidence; disagreements surface on a per-slug aggregation issue.
+A scheduled GitHub Action runs the same pinned prompts through the Anthropic API as an independent third voice, so coverage keeps advancing on its own.
 See /contribute for the full flow.

 Curated metadata from DEFI@home